raviqqe/stak/doc/src/content/docs/install.md

 description: How to install Stak Scheme as libraries and command line tools
 ---

 This page explains how to install Stak Scheme for your projects.
-By reading this page, you would learn:
+By reading this page, you will learn:

 - How to install Stak Scheme as a library in Rust projects.
 - How to install Stak Scheme as command line tools.